evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-A software developer and educator dedicated to building innovative products from end-to-end.
-I have project expertise building web applications using Python, Javascript and Ruby on Rails.
-I graduated with a BS in computer science at UPenn.
+A software developer dedicated to building innovative products from end-to-end.
+I have expertise building data pipelines and applications in Python, SQL, Javascript and Ruby on Rails.
+I graduated with a BS in computer science from UPenn.

-I hang my hat on being willing to put in the time and effort to produce quality work.
-Currently I am based in NYC.
-I teach Java programming fundamentals to aspiring computer science majors.

 ## Get In Touch ##